For Squirrels: Post-accident (1995-1996)

 A few months after the accident, Tooke and Griego regrouped with school friend Andy Lord on bass and Tooke taking over on vocals.
 In February 1996, the new lineup began by playing a few low-key shows centered around classic For Squirrels songs and a selection of covers under the pseudonym Revlover.
 Eventually, they resurrected the For Squirrels moniker and began writing and performing new material, favoring a heavier grunge sound.

 As Subrosa (1996–2001)

 By late 1996, the trio was playing under the name Subrosa.
 In the summer of 1997, they released their only record under this name, Never Bet the Devil Your Head, on Sony Records, to decent reviews but poor sales.
+A music video was filmed for the track "Buzzard" from the album.
 Second guitarist Mike Amish was later added, which was followed by a tour supporting popular alternative rock act Creed.
 Griego eventually parted ways with the group and was replaced in the band's final years by Rusty Valentine.
 They disbanded in 2001.